chriswayg/react-native-minimal-app/readme.md

 ### Prepare iOS build

-- In `ios/Podfile` add `inhibit_all_warnings!` near the top to minimize warning messages and disable Flipper to speed up builds by commenting out near the bottom: `#use_flipper`...
+- In `ios/Podfile` add `inhibit_all_warnings!` near the top to minimize Xcode warning messages and disable Flipper to speed up builds by commenting out near the bottom: `#use_flipper`...

 ```jsx
 platform :ios, '10.0'